sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: For {1 hour, 1 day}, a {5, 15} meter cube, centered on the square you activated this Gu on, becomes dimensionally locked.
 Creatures cannot teleport to any space inside the cube from outside of it.
 Creatures inside the cube cannot teleport at all.
 The cube is barely visible, and awareness checks made to see its edges have a +30 penalty.

 *One of the signature methods of space path, the Dimensional Lock Gu is very effective at preventing escapes and attacks.
 No teleportation Gu below rank 6 can pierce its effects.
 It appears as a floating glass box containing within the starry sky of black heaven.*

+### Formless Space Gu

+*A hand-sized bowl made of wood.
+Looking inside reveals an inky black expanse.*

+*Rank 1-4 Container*

+Cost: None

+Range: Self

+Health: 4

+Food: <!-- TODO ->

+Effect: Formless Space Gu cannot be activated.
+Items smaller than 50 cubic centimers can be placed inside Formless Space Gu, shrinking to fit if they are larger than the bowl.
+Formless Space Gu can contain up to {2, 5, 15, 40} kilograms of items.
+When a creature reaches inside Formless Space Gu, they immediately know exactly what items are inside and can withdraw an item as a bonus action.

 :::
 \newpage